Contact this organisation

 Programmes and activities

 The former combatants involved in FFP became agents of change and peacebuilding, reaching out to other stakeholders of society such as filmmakers, activists and journalists.
-Assad Chaftari calls the former ex-combatants his 'new family'.
+Fighters for Peace involves ex-combatants from all major Lebanese political parties and religious groups and becomes a 'new family' to those who left their militias.
 Everyone dreams of expanding this family by winning over the hearts and minds of fellow ex-combatants to engage them in reconciliation and transitional justice efforts.

 - Young people are a prime target.
 The aim is to pass to them the experience of wars, the lessons learnt and stories of personal drastic changes, so that they in turn learn to listen to each other, defying inherited misconceptions and stereotypes.
 Dialogue sessions are a core activity as well as specialized workshops in conflict transformation techniques.
-In 2015, FFP held 23 sessions and workshops in schools, universities, clubs, women's groups and municipalities.
+Between 2014 - 17, FFP held hundred sessions and workshops in schools, universities, clubs, women's groups and municipalities.
 To convey the message strongly, usually two persons from formerly opposing parties work together.
 Additional activities with the youth include theater plays, improvised interactive expressive plays, exhibitions, book signings and readings.

 - The fate of thousands of disappeared during the war remains unknown, and their families still wait for them, or any news of their fate.
 FFP organized discussions with the families and works closely with them to share any glimpse of information and encourage everyone knowing anything to come forward.